liz-durang/donational-app-work-trial/README.md

 1. align with their values
 2. make the greatest possible impact per each dollar donated

-We give users access to information, research and recommendations from industry-experts that help guide a donor to select effective charities that will have positive impact on causes that are important to the them.
+We give users access to information, research and recommendations from industry-experts that help guide a donor to select effective charities that will have positive impact on causes that are important to them.

 ### Give what you ought to